jac307/MediaArtTutorials/MEDIAART3I03/P2-InClassWork-IV.md

 - physical materials for visuals
   (paper, transparencies, drawings, objects, textures)
 - instruments, toys, recorders, or sound objects
-- any additional props or materials required for performance
+- any additional props, costumes, or any other materials required for performance

 ---